adamstorer/jekyll-cayman-theme/_posts/2018-1-3-Gramsci-Prison-Notebooks-defs.markdown

 it, but in the case of the wider social group this is not yet so.
-A second moment is that in which consciousness is reached of the solidarity of interests among all the members of a social class—but still in the purely economic field...A third moment is that in which one becomes aware that one’s own corporate interests, in their present and future development, transcend the corporate limits of the purely economic class, and can and must become the interests of other subordinate
+A second moment is that in which consciousness is reached of the solidarity of interests among all the members of a social class—but still in the purely economic field...
+3. A third moment is that in which one becomes aware that one’s own corporate interests, in their present and future development, transcend the corporate limits of the purely economic class, and can and must become the interests of other subordinate